continuedev/continue/CONTRIBUTING.md

       1. The new VS Code window with the extension is referred to as the _Host VS Code_
       2. The window you started debugging from is referred to as the _Main VS Code_

-4. To package the extension, run `pnpm package` in the `extensions/vscode` directory.
+4. To package the extension, run `npm package` in the `extensions/vscode` directory.
 This will generate `extensions/vscode/build/continue-patch.vsix`, which you can install by right-clicking and selecting "Install Extension VSIX".

 > Note: Breakpoints can be used in both the `core` and `extensions/vscode` folders while debugging, but are not currently supported inside of `gui` code.
 Hot-reloading is enabled with Vite, so if you make any changes to the `gui`, they should be automatically reflected without rebuilding.
 Similarly, any changes to `core` or `extensions/vscode` will be automatically included by just reloading the _Host VS Code_ window with cmd/ctrl+shift+p "Reload Window".